 56 Pages Posted: 14 Jan 2019 Last revised: 26 May 2020

 Date Written: May 2020

 Although one of the most crucial responsibilities of audit committees is overseeing the audit process, we know very little about how audit committees fulfill this role and how their oversight is perceived by investors.
 In 2015 the Securities Exchange Commission (SEC) issued a concept release contemplating additional reporting requirements related to audit committee oversight.
-Recently, in response to calls for more transparency, many firms have begun reporting their audit committees’ activities related to overseeing the external audit process.
-Using a novel dataset that summarizes reported audit committee activities, we create a composite measure that captures the extent of the audit committee’s oversight over the external audit.
-We then examine whether the extent of audit committee oversight is related to financial reporting quality and audit fees, and whether it is informative to investors.
-Our results show that firms with audit committees who take a more active role in overseeing the external audit are associated with better financial reporting quality and pay higher audit fees.
-We also find evidence that the market reacts positively to reports indicating strong oversight, consistent with perceptions of higher financial reporting quality.
+Recently, in response to calls for more transparency, many firms have begun reporting their audit committees’ oversight activities.
+We create a composite measure that captures the extent of audit committees’ reported oversight over the external audit.
+We find that firms with audit committees who report taking a more active role in overseeing the external audit have better financial reporting quality and pay higher audit fees.
+We also find that the market reacts positively to reports indicating strong oversight, consistent with perceptions of higher financial reporting quality.
 This study extends prior literature on the audit committees’ oversight role by introducing a new comprehensive measure of their reported activities and sheds light on how these activities map into financial reporting and audit quality.
 Our results have important implications for the issues raised in the SEC concept release.

 Keywords: Audit Committees, Audit Quality, Financial Reporting